-To me, there is something special about lotus root – earthy skin with mud, crispy flesh, artistic structure.
-Looking at lotus root, I could see a beautiful pond, colorful lotus flowers, surrounded by peaceful willow trees, their green branches gently brushing in the breeze, like a dream.
+To me, there is something special about lotus root with the earthy skin and crispy flesh.
+I dream of a peaceful pond, bright lotus flowers, and willow trees with their green branches gently brushing in the breeze.

-- A small piece of lotus root, cleaned and sliced to 2-3mm thickness, say 400g.
+- A small piece of lotus root, say 400g, skin peeled, sliced to 2-3mm thickness

 - some capsicum, say 1/4 of a red capsicum, cleaned and sliced, say 30g

-- A dash of soy sauce, say 2 tsp (use a gluten free soy sauce for a gluten free option)
+- A dash of soy sauce, approx. 2 tsp

-- A dash of sesame oil, say 2 tsp
+- A dash of sesame oil, approx. 2 tsp

 - 1 tsp of sugar

-Place lotus root in a container, top with vinegar-sugar-water mixture sufficient to cover all the lotus root pieces; leave the container in fridge overnight (with a lid on); next day, drain off all the liquid.
+- Place lotus root in a container, top with pickling marinate to cover all the lotus root pieces; leave the container in fridge overnight; next day, drain and discard the marinate